 I’m not overly superstitious, nor do I label myself a gambling gal, but I am fearful of using the “R” word.
 You know, rain.
 I have this odd feeling that if I say it out loud, I will manifest the real thing.

-So, to help keep water from seeping into places it’s not wanted (and to snap me back to reality) I’ve compiled a few prevention tips:
+We’ve had a particularly dry summer, which, in turn, makes our grounds more susceptible to flooding.
+So, to help keep water from seeping into places it’s not wanted, I’ve compiled a few prevention tips:

 - Since leaves are the biggest contributor to clogged gutters, clean the gutters and the drainage downspouts attached to your roof at least twice a year.

 - Make sure that the ground area within 3 metres of your home slopes away from your home’s foundation.

 - Extend downspouts at least 3 metres from your home.

 - Direct water flow from downspouts away from your home, being careful not to discharge the water too close to adjacent property.